hugy888/materials-informatics-az.github.io/_projects/Saege.md

 giscus_comments: false
 ---

 Saege Hagerty is an MS student in the Department of Materials Science & Engineering.
-Saege works on sustainable aluminum alloys with high scrap content.
+Saege works on sustainable aluminum alloys with high scrap content and enjoys running, board games, and cooking.

 ### Education